Julissa93/REACTOmg/README.md

 ## Overview

-Anansi is Fullstack Academy's web platform for students to conduct REACTO-style technical interviews remotely.
+REACTOmg is Fullstack Academy's web platform for students to conduct REACTO-style technical interviews remotely.
 Students may enter private pair programming rooms, where they may answer questions via code editor and/or whiteboard.
 Both interfaces allow for real-time collaboration between the interviewer and interviewee.

 ## MVP